 Information Technology Services

-Information Technology Services provides quality computer and telecommunication services to all academic and administrative areas of the Health Science Center.
-The departments of Information Technology Services that provide services to students are Helpdesk and Client Services, Infrastructure and Security, and Telecommunication Services.
-All three departments are located in the Library building and can be accessed through the student helpdesk on the main floor of the Library.
+Information Technology Services provides quality computer services to all academic and administrative areas of the Health Science Center.
+The departments of Information Technology Services that provide services to students are Helpdesk and Client Services and Infrastructure and Security.
+These departments are located in the Library building and can be accessed through the student helpdesk on the main floor of the Library.
 For more information on IT Policies, please visit the policies website at www.hsc.unt.edu/policies/PoliciesList.cfm.

 Helpdesk and Client Services

-Provides consultation and user assistance to computer users relative to hardware and software use, communications, printing, email, and provides computer purchase recommendations.
-Re-sells certain software to students under academic purchase agreements.
-Manages and provides warranty support for the student laptop one-to-one program.
+Helpdesk and Client Services provides consultation and user assistance to computer users relative to hardware and software use, communications, printing, email, and provides computer purchase recommendations.
+In addition, the helpdesk re-sells certain software to students under academic purchase agreements.
+It manages and provides warranty support for the student laptop one-to-one program.
 All student laptops are supported by this office located in the Library main floor, Room 205.
 Other services include classroom lecture capture, setup of audiovisual equipment for classroom use, and student equipment checkout.

 Infrastructure and Security